 Leading Change for Responsible Palm Oil

 At Earth Balance we believe that palm oil can and should be responsibly sourced and sustainably produced.
-As such, by the end of 2015 we plan to source 100% of our palm oil products from companies whose entire palm oil operations are independently verified as meeting responsible palm oil requirements set forth by the Palm Oil Innovation Group (POIG) in partnership with the Roundtable on Sustainable Palm Oil (RSPO) – the leading organizations dedicated to solving the palm oil issue.
+As such, by the end of 2015 we plan to source 100% of our palm oil products from companies whose entire palm oil operations are independently verified as meeting responsible palm oil requirements set forth by the Palm Oil Innovation Group (POIG) – one of the leading organizations dedicated to solving the palm oil issue.

 Although we’re considered a small-scale palm oil user (using less than 0.05% of all palm oil), we’re taking a big stand to advocate for responsible palm oil and be a leader for change.
 We hope you’ll join us!

 Earth Balance’s responsible palm oil commitment states that we are firmly committed to only sourcing palm oil from companies whose operations have been independently verified as compliant with the measures set forth by the POIG.
 We are well on our way and plan to be 100% compliant by the end of 2015.

 If you’re not familiar, the issue with palm oil centers around the serious problems irresponsible palm oil production creates, including habitat loss, water pollution, indigenous community dislocation, workers’ rights abuse and forest degradation.

 For the past five years, Earth Balance has been actively working to drive change and innovation in responsible palm oil production.
 The announcement of our responsible palm oil commitment is another exciting step in this journey.